ouvaa/ouvaa.github.io/README.md

 check [alphabets.](https://github.com/ouvaa/ouvaalan/blob/main/alphabets)

+To be used in radix trie etc for in memory performance.

 # Introduction to Ouvaalan: A New Paradigm in Universal Language for Computational Efficiency & Optimum Communication

 ## Abstract